George-654/portfolio/README.md

 Key Features:
 - use user input in order to generate a price/ticket
 - has multiple condition in order to print the info for the ticket
-- varible that are easy and quick to understand and change
+- varible that are easy and quick to understand and change\

+Project 6: Flower boquet generator

+Project 7: Magic 8 ball

+Project 8: Slot Machine